huggingface/blog/moe.md

 - Fairseq: https://github.com/facebookresearch/fairseq/tree/main/examples/moe_lm
 - OpenMoE: https://github.com/XueFuzhao/OpenMoE

+In the realm of released open access MoEs, you can check:

+- [Switch Transformers (Google)](https://huggingface.co/collections/google/switch-transformers-release-6548c35c6507968374b56d1f): Collection of T5-based MoEs going from 8 to 2048 experts.
+The largest model has 1.6 trillion parameters.
+- [NLLB MoE (Meta)](https://huggingface.co/facebook/nllb-moe-54b): A MoE variant of the NLLB translation model.
+- [OpenMoE](https://huggingface.co/fuzhao): A community effort that has released Llama-based MoEs.
+- [Mixtral 8x7B (Mistral)](https://huggingface.co/mistralai): A high-quality MoE that outperforms Llama 2 70B and has much faster inference.
+A instruct-tuned model is also released.
+Read more about it in [the announcement blog post](https://mistral.ai/news/mixtral-of-experts/).

 ## Exciting directions of work

 Further experiments on **distilling** a sparse MoE back to a dense model with less parameters but similar number of parameters.

 Another area will be quantization of MoEs.
 [QMoE](https://arxiv.org/abs/2310.16795) (Oct.
 2023) is a good step in this direction by quantizing the MoEs to less than 1 bit per parameter, hence compressing the 1.6T Switch Transformer which uses 3.2TB accelerator to just 160GB.

+So, TL;DR, some interesting areas to explore:

+* Distilling Mixtral into a dense model
+* Explore model merging techniques of the experts and their impact in inference time
+* Perform extreme quantization techniques of Mixtral

 ## Some resources